 As most of us know, these two qualities are difficult to find in one individual serving in a supervisory or management post.
-As with most industries, normally we find people who are either a good operational leader or a sound engineer, not both.
+As with most industries, we usually find people who are either an excellent operational leader or a sound engineer, not both.

-The solution is to realise which of these skill sets come naturally to you, and work hard to develop the other.
+The solution is to realize which of these skill sets come naturally to you and work hard to develop the other.

-As an example, in my own chosen specialty, Rig Integrity, Resource Management, and Operational Assurance for the Upstream sector, one has to constantly strive to develop new competencies, in order to stay relevant and valuable to clients.
+As an example, in my own chosen specialties, Safety & Security, Rig Integrity, Resource Management, and Operational Assurance for the Upstream sector, one has to continually strive to develop new competencies, to stay relevant and valuable to clients.

-For the aspiring professionals in training, or those who have recently began careers in the industry, this is a good opportunity to develop.
-Realise which set of core skills is their weaker area and focus on it going forward.
-Constantly striving for excellence in leadership and technical skills will help them to stand out from their peers.
-This enables them to market their services to a specific audience, as someone who understands, and can demonstrate that they understand the operations being conducted.
+For aspiring professionals in training or those who have recently begun careers in the industry, this is an excellent opportunity to develop.
+Realize which set of core skills is their weaker area and focus on it going forward.
+Continually striving for excellence in leadership and technical expertise will help them to stand out from their peers.
+That enables them to market their services to a specific audience, as someone who understands and can demonstrate that they know the operations conducted.

 If you are a strong leader, with a high level of technical knowledge then you can handle any challenge.
 The confidence in knowing this can make it easier to demonstrate to an employer that you provide a particular level of value which distinguishes you from your peers.